 1. May Clog The Hair Follicles

 Hair grease contains petrolatum and mineral oil.
-It may cause scalp buildup, choke the hair follicles, and lead to hair fall.
+Unlike hair oils that lightly coat strands, this grease may cause scalp buildup, choke the hair follicles, and lead to hair fall.
 When you sweat, the grease may further suffocate the scalp and make it smelly and itchy.
-The scalp skin needs to breathe and stay clean for proper hair growth.
+The scalp needs to breathe and stay clean for proper hair growth.

 2. May Cause Hair Breakage